ames-market/AMES-V5.0/INSTALLATION.rst

    	Verify java installation using "java -version" command prompt.

-2. The ANT tool is used to compile AMES V5.0.
+2. The ANT tool used to compile AMES V5.0.
 ANT must be downloaded and extracted to a local directory.

     	Download Apache Ant from https://ant.apache.org/